First Solar Whale Trades Spotted - First Solar (NASDAQ:FSLR)

-Someone with a lot of money to spend has taken a bearish stance on First Solar FSLR.
+A whale with a lot of money to spend has taken a noticeably bearish stance on First Solar.

+Looking at options history for First Solar FSLR we detected 11 strange trades.

 What's The Price Target?